 Another Baptist minister, still remembered in Leicester although largely forgotten elsewhere, was Robert Hall (1764-1831), who has an impressive statue in De Montfort Square (LE1 7ER).
 Son of a baptist minister in Arnesby, Hall also served as minister at Harvey Lane from 1807 to 1826.
 Despite constant ill health, he was a conscientious preacher and writer, and was also involved in social affairs.
 Leicester was the traditional centre of the hosiery industry, and in 1819, when there was a severe recession due to industrialisation, Hall founded the Framework Knitters Friendly Society to help relieve hardship, reckoned to be the first ever Trade Union in Britain, and possibly the world.
 Today there is a Robert Hall Memorial Baptist Church in Narborough Road (LE3 0PD).

-Yet another baptist preacher, although remembered for entirely different reasons, was Thomas Cook (1808-1892), the travel pioneer.
-Growing up in poverty, Cook joined the Baptist church and for several years worked as a village evangelist, supporting himself by working as a cabinet maker.
+Yet another baptist preacher, although remembered for different reasons, was Thomas Cook (1808-1892), the travel pioneer.
+Growing up in poverty, Cook joined the Baptist church and for several years worked as a village evangelist, supporting himself by his trade as a cabinet maker.
 In 1829, he covered over 2,000 miles on foot around the villages of Rutland and Leicestershire.
-Cook was a keen supporter of the Temperance movement and, while walking from Market Harborough to Leicester for a meeting (nearly twenty miles), he conceived the idea of using the growing railway network for organised travel.
+Cook was a keen supporter of the temperance movement and, while walking from Market Harborough to Leicester for a meeting (nearly twenty miles), he conceived the idea of using the growing railway network for organised travel.

 Appropriately, Cook's statue is outside Leicester station, showing the railway pioneer with two leatherbound cases, consulting his pocket watch like the White Rabbit in Alice in Wonderland.
 His first organised excursion was on July 5th 1841, taking 500 people from Leicester to Loughborough for a temperance meeting, a distance of 11 miles.
 Other trips quickly followed, and organised visits to the Great Exhibition in 1851 helped the business to grow.
-Soon, travel to the continent and then to America became part of the Thomas Cook experience.
+Soon, travel to Europe, America and beyond became part of the Thomas Cook experience.

 Thomas Cook's former offices are in Gallowtree Gate, near the Clock Tower (LE1 5YA).
 On the upper floors there are panels showing the various modes of transport used by the company at different times, including trains and a paddle steamer, with backdrops including the Crystal Palace, the Forth Bridge and the Nile.